 While losing only 13 games in the entire season, the 1995 Lady Porcupines racked up 31 wins against only 5 losses on their way to the State Tournament.
-The girls team won the District Championship and rolled through Graham, Perrington, Kermit, and Vernon and capturing the Regional Championship.
-Lake Travis advanced through the State Semi-finals game by beating the Lady Porcupines in Austin.
+The girls won the District Championship and rolled through Graham, Perrington, Kermit, and Vernon to capture the Regional Championship.
+Lake Travis defeated the Lady Porcupines in the State Semi-finals game in Austin.
 Coaches included Cari Lowery (TGCA All-Star Coach), Carol Ann (Carlisle) Warren, and Jana Wilkes.
 Players included Andrea Ramsey (All-District; Academic All-District), Holly Haugen (All-District; Academic All-State), Missy Smith (Academic All-District), Holly (Smith) Huston (Hon.
 Mention; Academic All-District), Stephanie Clary (All-District; Academic All-District), LeighAnn (Krey) Strickland (Newcomer of the Year; Academic All-District), Kim (Lane) Penn (All-State; Academic All-State), Ashley (Shearer) Arellano (Hon.
 Mention; Academic All-District), Jessica (Thomas) Kribbs (Academic All-District), and Kelly Lane (Hon.
 Mention; Academic All-District).

 Nominations for the fall induction of each year’s "Wall of Fame" are due by June 30th of each year.
 A committee of current school administrators as well as select individuals already included in the “Wall of Fame” will review nominations during July and August each year.
 The committee shall have the authority to induct up to two "Wall of Fame" recipients (whether individuals or groups) annually.
 New members will be introduced before or during a varsity football game selected by the Athletic Director.